-Place the key cap centered over the hinge assembly (and stabilizer bars if included) and gently press down until all components click into place.
+Place the key cap centered over the hinge assembly and gently press down until it clicks into place.
 Assure all corners of the key cap are firmly attached to the installed hinge.
 You can give the newly installed key a few test keystrokes to make certain it is fully attached and ready to go.